 This is also called a rebound headache, and it is the most common type of secondary headache.

-A medication overuse headache results from the regular use of pain relief medications, such as acetaminophen (Tylenol) and opiates.
+A medication overuse headache results from excessive use of pain relief medications, such as acetaminophen (Tylenol) and opiates.
 It typically develops in people who have been taking large doses of pain relievers for at least 3 months.

 For someone with a medication overuse headache, the pain is typically dull and constant, occurring on most days.
 The location of the pain varies from person to person.